nittyjee/windowledproject/led_mount/README.md

 These were cut from ABS plastic, and can be ordered from a company that cuts plastic with a CNC machine.

-They are in svg format, and you may have to another format.
+They are in svg format, and you may have to redraw it or convert it to another format.